Apacher122/quackie-chattie-server/README.md

 If you're interested, I'll include the very simple ERD I created to design the database.
 I built this entire project on a modification of the PERN stack (no React.js was used *yet*)

-PLEASE NOTE: You can run this server locally, but you won't be able to connect to the DB since I am using Heroku Postgres.
-However, if you setup a local PostgreSQL DB you can modify the server code to connect to that one instead (just make sure you have tables set up according to my ERD).
+PLEASE NOTE: For obvious reasons, you can run this code locally but cannot connect to the DB.
+However if you feel like playing around with it, you can modify the server code to connect to a local PostgresSQL DB.

 ## Links to the mobile app repos:
 iOS:      https://github.com/Apacher122/quackie-chattie-ios
 Android:  https://github.com/Apacher122/quackie-chattie

 ## Questions you may have
 If you're wondering "Why is your codebase such a mess?"
 It's because I live life on the edge and knocked this out in one night with a fistfull of hope and an IV drip bag full of the most potent caffeine.
 The worst part?
 This wasn't for school or a client.
-I literally had FUN doing this.
+I did this just because I felt like doing it.

 Fret not, I am currently refactoring and beautifying my code.